swiftly-solution/swiftly_goldmember/README.md

 5. Open a Pull Request

 ### Known Issues 😶
+- HP is not working. (fixed in main)
 - Players have the benefits in pistol & half round

 ### Have ideas/Found bugs? 💡